ajp4707/Check-Mate/README.md

 ## References

-Lichess Database - https://database.lichess.org/ (The database we used is August 2013 with 300k + games)
+Lichess Database - https://database.lichess.org/ (The database we used is January 2013 with 100k + games)

 SFML Reference - https://www.sfml-dev.org/documentation/2.5.1/